 Good news: There are plenty of opportunities in the manufacturing and logistics sector to make extra money through a part-time job or a side hustle.
 And yes — you can work two positions in the same industry, as long as they aren’t competitors, and you’re aware of any downside potential.
-Read on for the pros and cons of working a side job and what opportunities are out there.
+Read on for the benefits of working a side job and what opportunities are out there.

-4 pros of working a side job
+4 benefits of working a side job

 extra income